thirtythreeforty/neolink/Setting Up Neolink For Use With Blue Iris.md

 ### 2. Assign a static IP address to your cameras
 _This is the most reliable setup since Neolink cannot autodetect when a camera's IP address changes._
 1. In the Reolink PC app, login to your camera.
-2. Click "Device Settings" (the gear) -> "Network General"
+2. Click "Device Settings" (the gear) -> "Network General."
-3. Change "Connection Type" from "DHCP" to "Static".
+3. Change "Connection Type" from "DHCP" to "Static."
 4. Enter a static IP address compatible with your network (i.e. `192.168.1.15`)

 _You will have to reconnect to the camera once you have changed the IP address_